tenebrius1/tp/docs/DeveloperGuide.md

 #### What it is

 The Match feature involves taking a `Student` specified by the user through a `MatchCommand` (eg. `match 1`, matches the first student on `Student` list), and matches them to a `Tutor` who has one or more matching `Tag` with the `Student`.
-It automatically sorts the `matchedTutorList`according to the number of matching `Tag` that a `Tutor` object has with a `Student` object.
+It automatically sorts the `matchedTutorList` according to the number of matching `Tag` that a `Tutor` has with the specified `Student`.

 #### Implementation details
-##### Sequence of action
-{:.no_toc}
 Upon the user's entry of the command, the validity of the user's input is checked.
-If the input is valid, a `MatchCommand` object is created `MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `execute` method of the abstract `Command` class.
+If the input is valid, a `MatchCommand` object is created. `MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `execute` method of the abstract `Command` class.
 Upon execution, the `Student` is identified via the index given by the user and a `TagsContainTagPredicate` object is created with the `tags` of the identified `Student`.
-This `TagsContainTagPredicate` object is used to determine if the `tags` of the `Tutor` stored contains one or more `Tag` that the `Student` has.
+This `TagsContainTagPredicate` object will be used to determine if the `tags` of the `Tutor` stored contains one or more `Tag` that the `Student` has.
 It will then update the `matchedTutorList` in the model with the filtered `Tutor` list.
 The `matchedTutorList` is then sorted such that `Tutor` with more matching `Tag` is at the front of the list.

+##### Sequence of action
+{:.no_toc}
 Given below is an example valid usage scenario and how the `match` command implementation behaves at each step.

 **Prerequisite**: There are `Students` in the student list and there are `Tutor` objects which have `tags` that the `Student` have (i.e. there are matches available for `Student`).